fern-api/fern/README.md

 ## CLI Commands

 Here's a quick look at the most popular CLI commands.
-View the [full list here](https://docs.buildwithfern.com/overview/cli/cli).
+View the documentation for [all CLI commands](https://docs.buildwithfern.com/overview/cli/cli).

 `fern generate`: run the generators specified in `generators.yml`.
-[Read more.](https://docs.buildwithfern.com/overview/cli/fern-generate)

 `fern check`: validate your API definition and Fern configuration.
 [Read more.](https://docs.buildwithfern.com/overview/cli/fern-check)